-Upon receipt of a written appeal of the Executive Dean or designee's determination, the President shall review the investigatory file, the written findings of the Anti-Discrimination Committee and the written decision of the Executive Dean or designee and, within ten (10) days, render a written decision on appeal.
+Upon receipt of a written appeal of the Executive Dean's determination, the President shall review the investigatory file, the written findings of the Anti-Discrimination Committee and the written decision of the Executive Dean and, within ten (10) days, render a written decision on appeal.
 A copy of the written decision shall be forwarded to the Office of the Compliance Officer, where it shall be maintained in a confidential file.
-If the President agrees with the Executive Dean or designee's decision, then the Executive Dean or designee's determination as to the action to be taken shall be followed.
-If the President disagrees with the Executive Dean or designee's decision, then the President shall determine the appropriate action to be taken.
+If the President agrees with the Executive Dean's decision, then the Executive Dean's determination as to the action to be taken shall be followed.
+If the President disagrees with the Executive Dean's decision, then the President shall determine the appropriate action to be taken.
 Such determination shall be based solely on the President's review of the investigatory file, the written findings of the Anti-Discrimination Committee and the written decision of the Executive Dean; the President shall make no independent findings of fact.
 The President's decision is final.
 If the final decision is to discipline the respondent, the applicable contractual provisions shall be followed.
 In all cases where the respondent has been found in violation of the College's policy, by the Anti-Discrimination Committee, and appeals have upheld that decision, written notification of such determination shall be placed in his or her personnel file.

-Upon completion of all stages of the Anti-Discrimination Policy and Grievance Procedure, the original file and all copies will be maintained in the Office of the Compliance Officer for at least the statutorily required time.
+Upon completion of all stages of the Discrimination Complaint Procedure, the original file and all copies will be maintained in the office of the Compliance Officer for at least the statutorily required time.
 No copies of the file will be maintained in any other office or department.